AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/analytics/analytics-page-overview.md

 ---
 unique-page-id: 14352416
-description: Analytics Page Overview - Marketo Docs - Product Documentation
+description: [!UICONTROL Analytics] Page Overview - Marketo Docs - Product Documentation
 title: Analytics Page Overview
 exl-id: 4d67dff8-d602-4a90-bf74-f4149017ad51
 ---
-# Analytics Page Overview {#analytics-page-overview}
+# [!UICONTROL Analytics] Page Overview {#analytics-page-overview}

-The Analytics tab is where you see data regarding your emails' engagement.
+The [!UICONTROL Analytics] tab is where you see data regarding your emails' engagement.
 Both individual and team data are displayed.
-Admins can also filter by the user on the Me tab.
+Admins can also filter by the user on the [!UICONTROL Me] tab.

 ## How Often Does it Update? {#how-often-does-it-update}